CJ-2123/icon-bingo-generator/README.md

 ![Archipelago](icons/readme/ap-options.png)

-Certain games/lists can be connected to an [Archipelago](https://archipelago.gg/) server for auto-tracking.
+Lists labeled "AP Randomizer" can be connected to an [Archipelago](https://archipelago.gg/) server for auto-tracking.

 Current supported games: